tomaszklimczyk/terraform-aviatrix-azure-transit-firenet/README.md

-attached | true | Attach firewall instances to Aviatrix Gateways is_checkpoint | false | Set to true for Check Point firewalls checkpoint_password | Aviatrix#1234 | Default initial password for Check Point
+attached | true | Attach firewall instances to Aviatrix Gateways is_checkpoint | false | Set to true for Check Point firewalls checkpoint_password | Aviatrix#1234 | Default initial password for Check Point ha_gw | true | Set to false to deploy single Aviatrix gateway.
+When set to false, fw_amount is ignored and only a single NGFW instance is deployed.

 ### Outputs
 This module will return the following objects: